-Very Simple Typewriter Effect With Pure HTML CSS
+Simple Typewriter Effect In HTML CSS (No Javascript)

-Welcome to a tutorial on how to create a simple typewriter effect with pure HTML and CSS.
+Welcome to a tutorial on how to create a simple typewriter effect with HTML and CSS only.
 Yes, you read that right.
 It is possible to create a typewriter effect using only CSS, not a single line of Javascript – Read on for the example!

 TABLE OF CONTENTS